sanskar-1802/readle/README.md

-## Readle : A frontend libary project
+## Readle : A frontend book review project
+we have used basic html ,css, bootstrap and javascript to build our frontend portion